Keyfactor/keyfactor-go-client-sdk/v25/api/keyfactor/v1/docs/EnrollmentPatternsEnrollmentPatternPolicyRequest.md

 `func (o *EnrollmentPatternsEnrollmentPatternPolicyRequest) UnsetDefaultCertificateOwnerRoleName()`

 UnsetDefaultCertificateOwnerRoleName ensures that no value is present for DefaultCertificateOwnerRoleName, not even an explicit nil
+### GetDefaultCertificateOwnerOverride

+`func (o *EnrollmentPatternsEnrollmentPatternPolicyRequest) GetDefaultCertificateOwnerOverride() bool`

+GetDefaultCertificateOwnerOverride returns the DefaultCertificateOwnerOverride field if non-nil, zero value otherwise.

+### GetDefaultCertificateOwnerOverrideOk

+`func (o *EnrollmentPatternsEnrollmentPatternPolicyRequest) GetDefaultCertificateOwnerOverrideOk() (*bool, bool)`

+GetDefaultCertificateOwnerOverrideOk returns a tuple with the DefaultCertificateOwnerOverride field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetDefaultCertificateOwnerOverride

+`func (o *EnrollmentPatternsEnrollmentPatternPolicyRequest) SetDefaultCertificateOwnerOverride(v bool)`

+SetDefaultCertificateOwnerOverride sets DefaultCertificateOwnerOverride field to given value.

+### HasDefaultCertificateOwnerOverride

+`func (o *EnrollmentPatternsEnrollmentPatternPolicyRequest) HasDefaultCertificateOwnerOverride() bool`

+HasDefaultCertificateOwnerOverride returns a boolean if a field has been set.

+### GetPrimaryKeyAlgorithms

+`func (o *EnrollmentPatternsEnrollmentPatternPolicyRequest) GetPrimaryKeyAlgorithms() []EnrollmentPatternsAlgorithmsAlgorithmDataRequestV2`

+GetPrimaryKeyAlgorithms returns the PrimaryKeyAlgorithms field if non-nil, zero value otherwise.

+### GetPrimaryKeyAlgorithmsOk

+`func (o *EnrollmentPatternsEnrollmentPatternPolicyRequest) GetPrimaryKeyAlgorithmsOk() (*[]EnrollmentPatternsAlgorithmsAlgorithmDataRequestV2, bool)`

+GetPrimaryKeyAlgorithmsOk returns a tuple with the PrimaryKeyAlgorithms field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetPrimaryKeyAlgorithms

+`func (o *EnrollmentPatternsEnrollmentPatternPolicyRequest) SetPrimaryKeyAlgorithms(v []EnrollmentPatternsAlgorithmsAlgorithmDataRequestV2)`

+SetPrimaryKeyAlgorithms sets PrimaryKeyAlgorithms field to given value.

+### HasPrimaryKeyAlgorithms

+`func (o *EnrollmentPatternsEnrollmentPatternPolicyRequest) HasPrimaryKeyAlgorithms() bool`

+HasPrimaryKeyAlgorithms returns a boolean if a field has been set.

+### SetPrimaryKeyAlgorithmsNil

+`func (o *EnrollmentPatternsEnrollmentPatternPolicyRequest) SetPrimaryKeyAlgorithmsNil(b bool)`

+ SetPrimaryKeyAlgorithmsNil sets the value for PrimaryKeyAlgorithms to be an explicit nil

+### UnsetPrimaryKeyAlgorithms
+`func (o *EnrollmentPatternsEnrollmentPatternPolicyRequest) UnsetPrimaryKeyAlgorithms()`

+UnsetPrimaryKeyAlgorithms ensures that no value is present for PrimaryKeyAlgorithms, not even an explicit nil
-### GetKeyInfo
+### GetAlternativeKeyAlgorithms

-`func (o *EnrollmentPatternsEnrollmentPatternPolicyRequest) GetKeyInfo() EnrollmentPatternsAlgorithmsKeyInfoRequest`
+`func (o *EnrollmentPatternsEnrollmentPatternPolicyRequest) GetAlternativeKeyAlgorithms() []EnrollmentPatternsAlgorithmsAlgorithmDataRequestV2`

-GetKeyInfo returns the KeyInfo field if non-nil, zero value otherwise.
+GetAlternativeKeyAlgorithms returns the AlternativeKeyAlgorithms field if non-nil, zero value otherwise.

-### GetKeyInfoOk
+### GetAlternativeKeyAlgorithmsOk

-`func (o *EnrollmentPatternsEnrollmentPatternPolicyRequest) GetKeyInfoOk() (*EnrollmentPatternsAlgorithmsKeyInfoRequest, bool)`
+`func (o *EnrollmentPatternsEnrollmentPatternPolicyRequest) GetAlternativeKeyAlgorithmsOk() (*[]EnrollmentPatternsAlgorithmsAlgorithmDataRequestV2, bool)`

-GetKeyInfoOk returns a tuple with the KeyInfo field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.
+GetAlternativeKeyAlgorithmsOk returns a tuple with the AlternativeKeyAlgorithms field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetKeyInfo
+### SetAlternativeKeyAlgorithms

-`func (o *EnrollmentPatternsEnrollmentPatternPolicyRequest) SetKeyInfo(v EnrollmentPatternsAlgorithmsKeyInfoRequest)`
+`func (o *EnrollmentPatternsEnrollmentPatternPolicyRequest) SetAlternativeKeyAlgorithms(v []EnrollmentPatternsAlgorithmsAlgorithmDataRequestV2)`

-SetKeyInfo sets KeyInfo field to given value.
+SetAlternativeKeyAlgorithms sets AlternativeKeyAlgorithms field to given value.

-### HasKeyInfo
+### HasAlternativeKeyAlgorithms

-`func (o *EnrollmentPatternsEnrollmentPatternPolicyRequest) HasKeyInfo() bool`
+`func (o *EnrollmentPatternsEnrollmentPatternPolicyRequest) HasAlternativeKeyAlgorithms() bool`

-HasKeyInfo returns a boolean if a field has been set.
+HasAlternativeKeyAlgorithms returns a boolean if a field has been set.

+### SetAlternativeKeyAlgorithmsNil

+`func (o *EnrollmentPatternsEnrollmentPatternPolicyRequest) SetAlternativeKeyAlgorithmsNil(b bool)`

+ SetAlternativeKeyAlgorithmsNil sets the value for AlternativeKeyAlgorithms to be an explicit nil

+### UnsetAlternativeKeyAlgorithms
+`func (o *EnrollmentPatternsEnrollmentPatternPolicyRequest) UnsetAlternativeKeyAlgorithms()`

+UnsetAlternativeKeyAlgorithms ensures that no value is present for AlternativeKeyAlgorithms, not even an explicit nil

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)